What are the objectives of Regulation (EU) 2016/426?

 How and when is compliance with EN standards required?

-Harmonised standards establish a presumption of conformity with the essential requirements of the Regulation, the reference numbers of which have been published in the Official Journal of the EU.
-The application of harmonised standards is voluntary.
+Harmonized standards establish a presumption of conformity with the essential requirements of the Regulation, the reference numbers of which have been published in the Official Journal of the EU.
+The application of harmonized standards is voluntary.

 This Regulation is a complete harmonisation requirement that clarifies what requirements each gas appliance and fitting must meet.
-The new GAR Regulation contains an elaborated terminology of the applicable standards to facilitate the application of the legislation.
-The Regulation also introduces harmonised content for the communication of gas supply conditions in EU countries.
+The new GAR Regulation includes detailed terminology regarding the applicable standards, which aids in applying the legislation.
+The Regulation also introduces harmonized content for the communication of gas supply conditions in EU countries.
 This enables the design and construction of safe and properly functioning products.

 What leads to CE marking?